joeybernard/ACENET_Summer_School_General/_episodes/04-machine-learning.md

 houses_clean.csv
 ~~~
 {: .output}
-Lets take a look at the first bit of the data to see what it contains
+Lets take a look at the first few lines of house data to see what it contains
 ~~~
 $ head houses_clean.csv
 ~~~